Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-13-HiddenClass.md

 <!-- Attention -->
 ### What are Hidden classes in Java 15
+`sun.misc.Unsafe` APIs are not recommended to use outside JDK, with slight mistake it may result in jvm crash, some cases code may not be portable across different platforms and many other problems.

+On the other hand there are some useful features Unsafe APIs provide and we don't have alternative for those as standard language feature.
+To remove Unsafe API usages JDK developers provide standard language features, Hidden class is one such feature.
+After introduction to Hidden classes sun.misc.Unsafe::defineAnonymousClass is deprecated in Java 15.

-In Simple words classes that cannot be used directly by the bytecode of other classes are hidden classes.
+Classes that cannot be used directly by the bytecode of other classes are hidden classes.

 Hidden classes allow frameworks/JVM languages to define classes as non-discoverable implementation details, so that they ***cannot*** be linked against